stengunn/110-fall2018/weekly_materials/week6/typographyExercise.md

 ## Overview & Goals
 In today's exercise, you'll use CSS to modify the typography on an HTML page.

-If you complete the exercise before the start of class on Thursday, you do not need to come to class.
-We will take attendance, and check the URL referenced above for anyone who isn’t in class.
-If the exercise is accessible and has been properly completed, you’ll get full credit for the exercise and for attendance.
-If it is not accessible, or was not properly completed, you’ll get no credit for attendance, and a zero on the exercise.
+Because I will be out of town on Thursday, you do not need to attend class.
+However, you must complete this exercise by *noon* on Thursday.

 ## Creating Your Work Files
 Create a folder called `typography` in your local copy of the igme110 folder.
 Using Visual Studio (or the text editor of your choice), create a new html 5 file called fonts.html and save it to the typography folder.